Ferland Mendy: Real Madrid

 On 12 June 2019, Mendy signed for La Liga club Real Madrid on a six-year contract for an initial fee of €48 million, potentially rising to €53 million with add-ons.
 He made his debut on 1 September 2019, starting in a 2–2 draw at Villarreal.
 His first goal came on 13 July 2020, in a 2–1 victory over Granada.
-During the league season he managed to appear in 25 matches, as Real Madrid won the 2019–20 La Liga.
-On 24 February 2021, he scored his first Champions League goal in a 1–0 away win over Atalanta in the 2020–21 UEFA Champions League round of 16.
+During the league season he appeared in 25 matches, as Real Madrid won the 2019–20 La Liga.

+On 24 February 2021, he scored his first Champions League goal in a 1–0 away win over Atalanta in the 2020–21 season round of 16.
+In the 2021–22 Champions League semi-final second leg, he made a goal-line clearance to prevent Manchester City's Jack Grealish from scoring in the 87th minute and keep the score at 0–1.
+However, Real Madrid managed to turn the tie by late goals and extra-time to win 3–1 (6–5 on aggregate) and reach the final.

 International career

-In November 2018, Mendy was called up into the French senior team for the first time after the injury-enforced withdrawal of Benjamin Mendy (no relation) for the matches against Netherlands and Uruguay.
+In November 2018, Mendy was called up for the France national team for the first time after the injury-enforced withdrawal of Benjamin Mendy for the matches against Netherlands and Uruguay.
 He made his debut against the latter playing all 90 minutes of a 1–0 home win.

+On 16 May 2024, Mendy was selected for France to participate in the UEFA Euro 2024.
+He did not play any matches.

+Personal life

+Mendy is a cousin of goalkeeper Édouard Mendy, who plays for Saudi Professional League club Al-Ahli and the Senegal national team.

+At the age of 15, Mendy spent time in a wheelchair after hip surgery and was told he might never play football again.